aryehraber/statamic-color-extractor/README.md

 {{ /image }}
 ```

-By default, the underlying color extractor tries to find the most dominant color in the image, however, results can vary, therefore an `average` param can be passed in to instead find the average color found in the image.
+By default, the underlying color extractor tries to find the most dominant color in the image, however, results can vary (see example screenshot below), therefore an `average` param can be passed in to instead find the average color found in the image.

 ```html
 {{ image | color:average }}